-Home-cooked meals were provided for the many criminal offenders who stayed here
+Home-cooked meals were provided for the many criminal offenders who stayed here.

 A customary “Hot Box” awaited trouble makers.

 This Allegan Sheriff’s residence and jail building is a better design though, because the blueprints included planning for this jail to be a part of the actual house, and wasn’t an addition.
-It’s design was so well done that this house jail worked well for 56 years or so, meeting the needs of the community.
+Its design was so well done that this house jail worked well for 56 years or so, meeting the needs of the community.
 In 1962, a new jail was built right across the street, which held more inmates.

-In the two story front house part of this building, there are two parlors, a formal dining room, bedrooms, kitchen and a Pioneer keeping room.
+In the two story front house area, there are two parlors, a formal dining room, bedrooms, kitchen and a Pioneer keeping room.